 Confession: our TV is on almost daily.
 It’s not on all day, and we’re super selective about what gets watched.
-We do Netflix and Hulu instead of traditional television, so we’re not inundated with ridiculous ads, and it’s never on just as background noise (music is almost always on when the TV isn’t).
-We’re big believers in not watching much TV.
+We don’t do traditional television, so we’re not inundated with ridiculous ads, and it’s never on just as background noise.

 But still… there it is.
 Our TV is on at least for a few minutes, six days per week.

 The other day?
 It’s off—no iffs, ands or buts.
 The kids know this in advance, we grownups write it on the calendar, and so even though the youngest still asks, “Can I watch a cartoon?” out of habit, the rest of the family knows this TV-free day is written in our weekly calendar.

 As are the ones on the internet.

 We’ve been calling this new ritual our screen sabbath.
 Even though our lives don’t revolve around screens, if we’re not careful, all five of us can stare at them more than we realize.
 I’m not crazy about that.